We Are A Non-Denominational Christian Church

 A small Christian Day School enterprise, Uintah Basin Christian Academy, was launched in the fall of 1999.
 Supportive parents and individuals renovated the “old building,” now the Educational Building to provide for a student body of 27 in that first year, taught by 5 teachers.
 In 2002 a double-wide modular building was readied for an expanding school population.
 Today, UBCA has a full time faculty, administration & staff of 14 and a student body, pre-school – 8th grade of over 140 located at a 32,000 sq. ft facility on the 5.5 acres adjoining the present VCC campus, built completely debt free!

 On the church front, in February of 2001 the church’s present minister and his family, Marty & Diane Young and youngest son, Grant, came to serve with VCC.
 Since then the church has experienced steady growth.
-A full schedule of LIFE Groups and small group Bible Studies have come into being, missions awareness and giving has reached historical heights, and in August of 2014, Kyle Maune was hired as the Student Minister.
+A full schedule of LIFE Groups and small group Bible Studies have come into being, missions awareness and giving has reached historical heights, in August of 2014, Kyle Maune was hired as the full-time Student Minister, and in August of 2015 Pj Sribuarat was hired as the full-time Children’s Minister.

 But, it’s not about growth for numbers’ sake.
 It’s about individuals who have come to know Jesus Christ as Savior, marriages that have been saved, families that have been solidified, addictions that have been conquered, sins that have been avoided, needy people who have been helped, missionaries that are being supported around the globe, and fellowship and joy that have been experienced by His ongoing ministry here.